FMSC-Measurements/VolumeLibrary/docs/reengPlanning.md

 So to get a scale of the conversion effort, metrics of the origianal code base are:
  - 149 individual code files
  - 415 subroutines and functions arcross the code files
- - about 200-500 lines in most files with larger files up to 2000
+ - most files are around 200-500 lines of code with some larger files up to 2000loc
- - rough balpark 60k - 90k lines of code
+ - rough ballpark estimated lines of code 60k - 90k

-Making a highly optimistic estimate where about 1 code file is converted on average every day, to get a sence of what might be a lower bounds for a time estimate.
-That comes out to about 30 week or 7 and a half months.
-Based on my experiance working on similar code - code that had been converted from Fortran with minimal changes from the original code.
-Since code file range a bit in length, the number of Subroutines and Functions might be a better estimate.
+To get a rough estimate of how long it might take to convert the code I'll use the number of subrutines and functions, since thats a more consistant metric, and make an estimate number of functions to convert per day.
 I think it might be reasonable to esitmate converting about 1-2 methods a day.
 Some methods can be on the longer side and my take a bit of thinking to understand what they are doing and may take a day.
 Other methods just do simple math or logic and could be easy to convert.
 With that we are looking at around a year.

 Although I did consider some options that could help with speeding up the process.
 Using the `f2c` project which offers the ability to automaticly convert Fortran 77 code to C or C++ could lift a lot of the load from the convertion process.
 Then I tried it, converting as much code I could automaticly.
 Some files couldn't convert since they used more modern fortran features which are not supported by f2c.
 What I got was even less readable than the original Fortran code.
-It would surely still need to be hand pollished to get maintainable code.
-Additionaly the resulting code would much more a mirror of the old code and risk bringing old flaws with it.
-One place where it could be benifitial would be migrating over old hard coded data, since automation will help reduce risk of human error.
+Any code automaticly converted to C would need to be reworked by hand and would take as much time to rework as a compleat rewrite.
+Additionaly one advantave to a manual rewrite is that it allows us to better clear out the "cobwebs" of the old code.
+With a automated conversion the resulting code would much more a mirror of the old code and risk bringing old flaws with it.
+One place where it could be benifitial would be migrating over old hardcoded data, since automation will help reduce risk of human error.

 Another option that I think would be worth considering is enlisting the help of AI.
 AI works best when you narrow down context and contraints.
 Having it convert one function at a time may give us reasonably good results.
 With the help of AI it may be feasable to hit closer to 3-4 methods converted a day which could bring the overall effor down to 3-5 months.